Victors081/victors081/content/authors/admin/_index.md

 In everything I do, I believe in telling stories.
 To do this, I use robust, efficient and easy for others to understand data analysis.
 In other words, I make people understand better their context and make better decisions.

-I am very interested in economic research, business intelligence and data analytics for decision making.
-In my free time I enjoy building Rubik's cubes, reading, meditating, drinking coffee and programming.
+I am very interested in economic research, business analytics and data analytics for decision making.
+In my free time I enjoy solving Rubik's cubes, reading, meditating, drinking coffee and programming.

 {style="text-align: justify;"}